Unmanned military Tu-141 "Strizh" drone flies through NATO member countries and crashes near Zagreb, Croatia

 Asked how it is possible that Croatia did not undertake anything in terms of air defense and how is it possible that nobody undertook anything in other NATO member states over which the drone flew, President Milanović replied: “This is currently the object of a serious investigation in the states over which this drone flew for a long period of time.
 It was in Croatian air space briefly, therefore the question is, given the quality of the equipment we have could we have done anything?”

-He was further questioned whether the Croatian air defense detected at all this drone, and President Milanović replied: “The radars detected it, but it was in our air space for a very briefly.
+He was further questioned whether the Croatian air defence detected at all this drone, and President Milanović replied: “The radars detected it, but it was in our air space for a very briefly.
 This is not the time to point the finger at anyone.
 I am not pointing the finger at anyone, but I demand exact facts”.
 President Milanović confirmed that he called the Prime Minister this morning to discuss the matter.

 “The facts will be ascertained.
 What I wonder is, how is it possible that an unsophisticated drone had flown unnoticed for nearly an hour in the air space of NATO member states, and that nobody noticed.
 An investigation is under way, this is not a job for the police only because they lack this kind of expertise.
 Military services and personnel are involved, and as things stand now, the drone flew in from Ukraine, at an altitude of 1,300 metres, at a speed of over 500 knots, which is slightly below 1,000 km/h, which is the speed of a commercial passenger aircraft, and crashed in Zagreb when it ran out of fuel.
 Control was lost over it”, President Milanović noted.
 Even though the drone came from the territory of Hungary, President Milanović said: “This is not an issue for Hungary only, it is an issue for the joint NATO command in Spain that should have all the information in real time, in the shortest possible period of time and react, yet nothing happened”.